itskiptoo05/sales-performance-gsheets-automation/README.md

 ![Customer Segment Distribution - Donut](docs/client_distribution_across_segments.png)

 #### 🧠 Insight
-> Most clients fall under Loyal Customers and Growth Opportunities, suggesting a strong middle-tier base that could be nurtured into VIPs.
+> Most clients fall under **Loyal Customers** and **Growth Opportunities**, suggesting a strong middle-tier base that could be nurtured into VIPs.
 However, the Low Engagement group (4 clients) represents churn risk and should be flagged for re-engagement.

 ### 📊 Visualization 18: Top 20 Revenue-Generating Product Models
 This visualization showcases the top 20 individual product models that contributed the highest revenue across all transactions.
 It's helpful for identifying top performers that should be prioritized in procurement, promotion, and stock planning.